syncfusion-content/uwp-docs/uwp/DataGrid/Filtering.md

 ---
 layout: post
 title: Filtering in UWP DataGrid control | Syncfusion
-description: Learn here all about Filtering support in Syncfusion Essential Studio UWP DataGrid (SfDataGrid) control and more.
+description: Learn here all about Filtering support in UWP DataGrid (SfDataGrid) control with programmatic filtering, and more.
 platform: uwp
 control: SfDataGrid
 documentation: ug